tanersener/mobile-ffmpeg/README.md

 ### 4. LTS Releases

-Starting from `v4.2`, `MobileFFmpeg` releases publish two variants of the same release: `Main Release` and `LTS Release`.
+Starting from `v4.2`, `MobileFFmpeg` binaries are published in two different variants: `Main Release` and `LTS Release`.

 - Main releases include complete functionality of the library and support the latest SDK/API features

 - LTS releases are customized to support a wide range of devices.
-They are built using older API/SDK versions so some features are not available for them
+They are built using older API/SDK versions, so some features are not available for them

-This table shows the differences between two release variants.
+This table shows the differences between two variants.

 |        | Main Release | LTS Release |
 | :----: | :----: | :----: |